horsto/OCTRON-GUI/README.md

 # OCTRON

-Octron is a segmentation and training UI in napari.
+Octron is a video segmentation and training UI in napari.
+It allows for the creation of training data and the subsequent training of deep neural networks for the dense quantification of behavioral task videos across a wide range of species.

 ## Installation